 Exhibitors and Contestants: Open to qualified 4-H and FFA members enrolled in Dairy Projects.
-ENTRIES CLOSE July 12th 4-H'er must show at the St. Lawrence County Fair to show as a 4-H'er at the NY State Fair.
+ENTRIES CLOSE July 15, 2023.
+4-H'er must show at the St. Lawrence County Fair to show as a 4-H'er at the NY State Fair.
 NOTE: Health Certificates to be checked (See Health requirements.)
-Gouverneur-St. Lawrence County Fair Board requires rabies vaccinations.
-All 4-H exhibitors must wear whites while showing as a 4-Her.
-Shirts, white pants, skirts or shorts.
+The Gouverneur-St. Lawrence County Fair Board requires rabies vaccinations.
+All 4-H exhibitors must wear whites while showing as a 4-Her: white shirts, white pants, skirts or shorts.
 Work boots or shoes should be worn, no rubber boots or opened toed shoes will be allowed.
 No farm or family name or other printing maybe worn on contestant's clothing

-Entry blanks can be found at the end of this book with the 4-H voucher
+Animal entry forms can be found at the end of this book with the 4-H voucher